moehriegitt/hob3l/README.md

 build everything from cubes and cylinders, and occasionally from manually constructed polyhedra.)

+The output STL is in separate layers instead of a single solid.
+This will be fixed in the future.
+For now, if you hit `split` e.g. in slic3r, you'll get hundreds of separate layer objects -- which is not useful.

 Memory management has leaks.
 I admit I don't care enough, because this tool basically starts, allocates, exits, i.e., it does not run for long, so the memory leaks do not build up.
 The goal is to have a